Hiring teens and college students at your restaurant? Here's what to know

 • A 17-year-old may even make a few deliveries during the dinner rush.

-What insurance will you need if you hire teens for your restaurant?
+What insurance will you need if you hire students for your restaurant?

 A restaurant job might be the first job for a teenager or college student.
-While it’s important to hold safety trainings, you will have new employees that have never worked in a busy kitchen environment.
+While it’s important to hold safety training and have workers obtain a food handler’s license, you will often have new employees who have never worked in a busy kitchen environment.

 Accidents (unfortunately) happen, and that’s when you need workers’ compensation insurance to protect your employees and your business.
 It doesn’t really matter if they are minors; workers’ comp typically doesn’t have age requirements, so young people have protections like any other employee.
 Workers’ compensation can help cover work-related medical expenses and lost wages while also shielding you from liability.

-Whether you’re hiring a 17-year-old to run errands or a college student to deliver dinner orders with the company vehicle, you should consider commercial auto insurance.
+Whether you’re hiring a 17-year-old to run errands or a college student to deliver dinner orders with the company van, you should secure commercial auto insurance.
 Some states require it for business-owned vehicles.
 In the case of an accident, your commercial auto insurance policy can potentially cover fees related to property damage, medical bills and the cost of car repairs.

 How do you go about hiring teens and college students for your restaurant?

-Since you’re not the only restaurant hoping to find employees, it’s important you find unique ways to reach out and stand out when you’re looking to hire students.
+Since you may not be the only business hoping to attract teen and college-age workers, it’s important you find unique ways to reach out and stand out when you’re looking to hire students.
 Here are three key areas to think about when you’re searching for new talent.

 Keep outreach authentic